The Arts Diary – April on

 Cygnet Theatre, Corinne Harragin, Troubled Waters, legends and myths.

-SOUTH PETHERTON, David Hall, Katie Spencer, folk jazz guitar, 8pm.
+SOUTH PETHERTON, David Hall, Katie Spencer, singer, songwriter and guitarist, 8pm.

 Saturday 13 June